ViaVersion/ViaFabricPlus/docs/DEVELOPER_API.md

 </dependencies>
 ```

-## Events
+## Interacting with Events
+ViaFabricPlus events are the intended way of interacting with the mod.
-ViaFabricPlus events are using the [Fabric Event API](https://fabricmc.net/wiki/tutorial:events).
-You can register to them like this:
+Events are fired in various situations and are using the [Fabric Event API](https://fabricmc.net/wiki/tutorial:events).

+#### Example
 ```java
 ChangeProtocolVersionCallback.EVENT.register((oldVersion, newVersion) -> {
     System.out.println("Version changed to " + newVersion.getName());
 });
 ```
-### ViaFabricPlus has 8 events at the moment
+### List of events/callbacks
 | Callback class name                  | Description                                                                                                                                                                                                   |
 |--------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | ChangeProtocolVersionCallback        | Called when the user changes the target version in the screen, or if you connect to a server for which a specific version has been selected, you disconnect, the event for the actual version is also called. |